Lancashire FA Challenge Trophy: Format

 The competition is open to senior non-league clubs within the historical boundaries of Lancashire.
 A total of 28 clubs currently enter the competition from six different leagues.
 As of 2008–09 the four clubs from the Football Conference each receive byes to the second round, where they are then joined by the twelve winners from the first round.

 From the 2009–10 season the semi-finals have been played at the County Ground, Thurston Road in Leyland, with the final being held at the Reebok Stadium, home of Bolton Wanderers.
 The 2011–12 final between Chorley FC and Kendal Town FC, played on 12 March 2012, attracted a crowd of 2,673.

 History

-The first Lancashire FA Challenge Trophy took place in the 1885–86 season, when Bell's Temperance of Accrington were the winners.
+The first Lancashire FA Challenge Trophy took place in the 1885–86 season, when Bell's Temperance of Accrington beat Darwen Rovers 6–2 in the final at Fleetwood Rangers..
+Before the First World War, the champions mostly came from the Lancashire Combination and the Lancashire League, but on occasion from the lower level Lancashire Alliance, and in 1897 the surprise winner was Hapton from the North-East Lancashire Combination.

 The only times the trophy was not competed was 1915–18 during World War I, 1940–41 season during World War II, although it did continue for the rest of the war years, and 2020–21 due to the COVID-19 pandemic.
 Chorley are the most successful club with eighteen wins, the first coming in 1893–94 and the last of which came in 2017–18.
 Former non-league clubs Morecambe, who now play in the Football League and Wigan Athletic, now in League One are next with eleven wins.
 Morecambe's last victory was in 2003–04 and Wigan's last victory was in 1977–78.